masab321/winrat/README.md

         b.
 Download the modules --done
         c.
 Upload the result of modules --done
         d.
 Encrypt data before upload and download
+        e. refactor all modules and handle corner cases
+        f. update server to decline any other kind of requests

     2. Implement the modules